Revamped Colonoscopy Guidelines: Enhanced Procedures Unveiled

 5. Virtual Colonoscopy

 Virtual colonoscopy, also known as CT colonography, is a non-invasive alternative to traditional colonoscopy.
-It uses advanced imaging technology to create detailed images of the colon, allowing healthcare providers to detect abnormalities without inserting a scope.
+It uses advanced imaging to create detailed images of the colon, allowing healthcare providers to detect abnormalities without inserting a scope.
 While virtual colonoscopy has been available for some time, the new guidelines now consider it a valid screening option alongside traditional colonoscopy.

 Virtual colonoscopy may be particularly beneficial for individuals who are unable or unwilling to undergo traditional colonoscopy due to medical conditions or personal preferences.
 However, it’s important to note that if any abnormalities are detected during a virtual colonoscopy, a traditional colonoscopy will still be required to confirm the findings and perform any necessary biopsies or polyp removals.